Mares XR Back Up Light

 Some lights appear white or "cool" in color while others appear brownish or "warm" in color.
 The temperatures in °Kelvin used by manufacturers to precisely describe the color produced by their LED dive light may not be as accurate as you might expect.
 Dive light manufacturers typically just describe the color of their lights using the technical specification from the diode supplier.
 However, the actual OTF color can also be affected by the other components the manufacturer used to build the light.
 We found a helpful discussion with example photographs at Understanding Kelvin and LED Light Color Temperatures.

 There is a test standard (ANSI/NEMA FL-1, approved in 2009) for measuring flashlight lumen output, burn time and impact resistance.
-Sadly, we are not aware of a single dive light manufacturer who has elected to rate their lights using the FL-1 standard.
+Sadly, most dive light manufacturers do not rate their lights using the FL-1 standard.
 Until they do, we must rely upon our supplier internally published specifications for our descriptions, but we suggest you take all of them with a grain of salt.
 Like the fuel economy ratings on automobiles, your results for light output and burn times may vary considerably from the questionable values being published by the dive light manufacturers.